Springfield Mediation Lawyers

 If you have a real estate dispute, such as a disagreement with your home builder, mediation can quickly solve the conflict.
 Similarly, landlord-tenant mediation can help resolve issues related to renters and rental agreements.
 Our mediation lawyers also work on many other civil cases to resolve them through alternative methods.
 In almost all civil cases, mediation provides a faster, less expensive, and less stressful way to resolve disputes.

 Mediation offers many benefits compared to the adversarial litigation process.
 It encourages cooperation and respect between the parties.
 In situations such as child custody, where the parents will have continuing interaction with each other, settling custody arrangements amicably sets the tone for their future communication.

 Mediation also allows you and the other party to take control of finding the best outcome for both of you.
 Instead of leaving your situation in the hands of a judge, or letting success depend on who has the most persuasive lawyer, you work together to find a mutually agreeable outcome.
 Also, mediation is private and confidential, unlike public court records.
 Another big advantage is that mediation usually saves both parties significant time and money.

-Contact an Experienced Springfield Mediation Attorneys
+Contact An Experienced Springfield Mediation Attorney